MythicAgents/Medusa/README.md

 ## Python Versions

 Both versions of the Medusa agent use an AES256 HMAC implementation written with built-in libraries (adapted from [here](https://github.com/boppreh/aes)), removing the need for any additional dependencies beyond a standard Python install.
 As such the agent should operate across Windows, Linux and macOS hosts.
+It's worth mentioning that this crypto implementation does introduce some overhead when handling large files (screenshotting, downloads, etc.) but it's workable.

 ### Py2 vs Py3 Commands